ploomber/doc/examples/voila/animated-viz/README.md

 # Data visualisation

-An interactive app that explores a public Uber dataset for pickups and drop-offs in New York City.
+An interactive app that allows users to explore population by continent or countries.